makkus/upcheck/README.md

 In this example, we tell *upcheck* to use Kafka and Postgres services from [Aiven](https://aiven.io), for which there exist plugins.

-In order to specify necessary details for those services, we need to (yaml) files, one for each service.
+In order to specify necessary details for those services, we need two (yaml) files, one for each service.
 Something like:

 ``kafka.yaml``: